chenxingqiang/secret-learn/xlearn/datasets/descr/lfw.rst

 .. dropdown:: Usage

-  ``jax-sklearn`` provides two loaders that will automatically download, cache, parse the metadata files, decode the jpeg and convert the interesting slices into memmapped numpy arrays.
+  ``secret-learn`` provides two loaders that will automatically download, cache, parse the metadata files, decode the jpeg and convert the interesting slices into memmapped numpy arrays.
 This dataset size is more than 200 MB.
 The first load typically takes more than a couple of minutes